(This article was last updated on Feb. 1, 2023.)

-Before beginning, it has to be remembered that it remains our position that saving is a losing game in an era of 0% interest rates, compared to long-term investing.
+Please take note that it remains our position that saving is a losing game if and when interest rates are 0%, compared to long-term investing.

 If you want to invest in more productive assets as an expat, don’t hesitate to contact me, email (email@example.com) or use the WhatsApp function below.

 Before we begin our discussion on the best savings rates in South Korea, it is important to first know what savings accounts are for, how to open a bank account if you decide to have one, what requirements must be fulfilled, and other data relevant to the topic.

 In general, a savings account is a type of account offered by banks and other financial institutions for keeping money safe.